 - Access to a terminal window/command line

 Git offers many features to manage your project from different historical commits.
-For example, you can view an old commit, then create a branch from it.
+You can view and revert a previous commit, either published or unpublished.

 A hash is an alphanumeric code that identifies each commit.
 Enter the following command to display a commit hash: